What NFL Teams Play On Thanksgiving Day 2017? NFL Games Schedule For Thursday

 — NFL (@NFL) November 21, 2017

 At 4:30 p.m.
 Eastern Time, the Los Angeles Chargers take on the Dallas Cowboys with CBS providing coverage.
 Dallas has been in a tough downward spiral now that they’ve lost running back Ezekiel Elliott for multiple games due to suspension.
 They’ll try to bounce back with a home win against the 4-6 Chargers at AT&T Stadium.
-It’s highly likely that former Dallas quarterback turned commentator Tony Romo will be calling the action from the booth as Dak Prescott tries to keep his team above.500 in the standings.
+It’s highly likely that former Dallas quarterback turned commentator Tony Romo will be calling the action from the booth as Dak Prescott tries to keep his team above 0.500 in the standings.
 For live streaming, CBS All Access may be a top option for subscribers.

 Thanksgiving Day NFL Schedule